maizzle/maizzle.com/content/docs/layouts.md

 ---
 title: "Layouts"
-description: "See how to use layouts with templating inheritance to build your HTML emails in Maizzle."
+description: "How to use layouts with templating inheritance to build HTML emails in Maizzle."
 ---

 # Layouts